 "Sub-underwriter" is not a defined term, and its application may be unclear.
 "Principal underwriter," however, is defined in Regulation C as "an underwriter in privity of contract with the issuer of the securities as to which he is an underwriter."
 The Commission accordingly proposed to amend Rule 405 to define the term "sub-underwriter" as a dealer that is participating as an underwriter in an offering by committing to purchase securities from a principal underwriter for the securities but is not itself in privity of contract with the issuer of the securities.
-The securities are not application of the securities.

 A number of commenters supported the proposed amendments to Rule 405 and no commenters opposed them.
-We are therefore adopting the amendment to add the definition of "sub-underwriter" to Rule 405, as proposed.
+168 We are therefore adopting the amendment to add the definition of "sub-underwriter" to Rule 405, as proposed.